AIP Dairy Substitutes for Cheese, Yogurt, Milk, and Ice Cream

-Getting used to a dairy-free diet can be tough, especially when you have to also avoid so many other ingredients on AIP.
+Getting used to a dairy-free diet can be tough, especially when you have to also avoid so many other foods on AIP.

-And even online recipes and cookbooks aren’t on your side (unless you buy AIP-specific cookbooks like our one here).
+And then online recipes and cookbooks aren’t much help (unless you buy AIP-specific cookbooks like our’s here).

-Please note: as with anything on AIP, even if an ingredient is AIP-compliant, if you’re sensitive to it, please avoid it still.
+Please note: as always, even if an ingredient is AIP-compliant, if you’re sensitive to it, please avoid it.

 Why do you have to avoid dairy on AIP?